-Here's one path to receiving student loan help when you need it the most
+Here's one path to receiving federal student loan help when you need it the most

-In the context of student loans, the word forbearance means a temporary postponement of or reduction in payments for a certain period, due to the borrower's financial difficulties.
-It is not to be confused with college loan forgiveness because you still have to pay your remaining loan balance and are simply delaying it.
-Some borrowers receive loan forbearance after unsuccessfully seeking a deferment.
+In the context of federal student loans, the word forbearance means a temporary postponement of or reduction in payments for a certain period, due to the borrower's financial difficulties.
+It is not to be confused with federal student loan forgiveness because you still have to pay your remaining loan balance and are simply delaying it.
+Some borrowers receive federal student loan forbearance after unsuccessfully seeking a deferment.

-Do you qualify for mandatory student loan forbearance?
+Do you qualify for mandatory federal student loan forbearance?

 - If you're in a medical or dental internship or residency

-- If your student loan payments represent 20% or more of your monthly income
+- If your federal student loan payments represent 20% or more of your monthly income

-- If your student loan payments are being made by the Department of Defense
+- If your federal student loan payments are being made by the Department of Defense

 Find flexible student loan help from Citizens Bank

 We want to help you find the financing you need, as well as the student budgeting resources and convenient student bank accounts that meet the needs of busy students like you.
-If you need help financing additional education pursuits, find helpful information about our affordable Citizens Bank TruFit Student Loan™.
+If you need help financing additional education pursuits, find helpful information about our affordable Citizens Bank Citizens Bank Student Loan®.
 If you have more questions, call a student loan specialist at 1-800-708-6684, and we'll help walk you through the process.